Rules for Using Gift Funds for a Down Payment on a House

 Gift money down payment rules by loan type

 Lenders have several requirements for gift funds based on the type of loan you’re using.
-Below, we’ll break down the general rules by loan type to help you understand what’s expected when you purchase a primary residence home.
+Below, we’ll break down the general rules by loan type to help you understand what’s expected when you purchase a primary residence.

 Conventional loans

 A conventional loan is a private mortgage that is not backed by the federal government.
-Last year, 73% of new single-family homes sold were purchased using conventional financing.
+52% of first-time buyers used this type of loan to finance their home.

 Most conventional mortgage loans will allow homebuyers to use gift money for a down payment and closing costs, but the gift funds must come from an acceptable donor source.
-Fannie Mae and Freddie Mac require acceptable gift fund donors to fit into one of the following criteria:
+Fannie Mae requires acceptable gift fund donors to fit into one of the following criteria:

 - A relative, defined as the borrower’s spouse, child, or other dependent, or by any other individual who is related to the borrower by blood, marriage, adoption, or legal guardianship